This policy was last updated on 1 April 2022

 Importantly, some laws (like GDPR) distinguish between a “controller” and a “processor” (or similar terms).
 We note that we are a “controller” where we make decisions on how personal information is used in connection with our Services (for instance in relation to personal information from visitors to our websites; from our job applicants; and about our customers and vendors to help us manage our business relationships with them), and we are a “processor” where we only use personal information in accordance with the instructions given by third parties providing such personal information.

-- any content that is inputted/uploaded and processed, stored, or hosted by third parties using our Services;
+● any content that is inputted/uploaded, stored, hosted or processed by third parties using our Services;

 Information we collect